The 9 Best Patient Engagement Strategies

 Engaging with your patients at least once a month is an invaluable tool in establishing trust.
 When patients hear from their healthcare providers when they are not in an emergency, they start to trust them more and are more likely to come to you when they need help.

 Continuous care is also a great way to help patients with preventative care measures.
 While this is an essential part of patient care for high-risk patients living with chronic conditions, continuous care can significantly reduce health complications and medical costs for all patients.
+Moreover, it provides a great opportunity to bring patient traffic in for additional services and revenue, such as screenings, wellness checks and promoted service lines.

 8. Use Preferred Channels

 It doesn’t matter how personal, relevant, or moving your engagement strategies are if your patient never sees them.
-A major part of improving patient engagement is to meet them where they are and reach out to them using their preferred channel of communication.
+A major part of improving patient engagement is to meet them where they are and reach out to them using their preferred channels of communication.

 Each patient has a preferred channel of communication.
 Some potential channels that can be used for patient communication and engagement include:

-- Text
+• Text

-- Phone
+• Phone

-- Patient portals
+• Patient portals

-- Social media
+• Social media

-- Video conferencing
+• Video conferencing

 Using every channel for every patient is not recommended; instead, as part of your patient onboarding paperwork, include the option to opt-in for announcements and communication through various channels.
 This is an easy route to making the patients feel overwhelmed or pestered.

-9. Track the Right Metrics
+10. Track the Right Metrics

 A key part of improving your patient engagement strategies is understanding what is and isn’t crucial to measure.
 By tracking the wrong metrics, you won’t get accurate insights into your existing strategies’ success or failure.